lanl/GeologicMeshing/GDSA/README.txt

 Two high priority topics for SFWST R&D are to create design concepts and numerical modeling approaches for disposal systems.
 A major piece of the R&D work will be a Geologic Disposal Safety Analysis (GDSA) reference case for each of the studied rock types (salt, crystalline, argillite) (Mariner et al., 2018).

+PROCESS:

+The workflow we use for modeling geologic applications is as follows:

+- Collect and process data for the model area.
+- Create a Geologic Framework Model (GFM) to represent the model area.
+- Create an appropriate computational mesh based on the GFM and data.
+- Write model mesh and setup files for the modeling application.
+- Run simulations and adjust previous work as necessary.

 PROJECT FILES:

 Each Test directory represents an example workflow: